plabayo/rama/rama-cli/src/cmd/serve/proxy/dashboard/inspector-api.md

 HTTP bodies stream for HAR, JSON downloads and replay.
 Inline cURL export is limited to 64 KiB of request body; larger bodies remain available through the body download and replay endpoints.
 A supplied browser session must be nonempty.

+The interception editor admits messages up to 256 KiB including metadata; binary payloads count their base64 editor representation.
+Oversized intercepted messages fail closed with HTTP 413 or WebSocket close 1009 and an explicit editor-limit reason.
+Queue exhaustion uses HTTP 503 or WebSocket close 1013 instead.

+Capture byte limits apply to stored records.
+Summaries and protocol observations also use memory, bounded by retained connection/exchange counts and protocol limits.
+User-agent profile headers are read from the stored request head on export; TLS ClientHello data is shared per connection, rather than copied into each exchange.
+Recorded body/message `data` fields in JSON downloads are base64 strings; storage keeps payloads raw and exports them as streams.
+Request/response direction selectors accept canonical names case-insensitively; HTTP methods follow native case-sensitive method semantics.
+Custom upgraded-protocol direction and kind tags remain supported.